wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getbalancev2.md

 ---
-title: ont:getbalancev2 \[WebSocket\]
+title: ont:getbalancev2 - Ontology
-description: Fetch the balance of the account using an address, with ONTs decimalsbeing 9, a ONGs decimals being 18
+description: Example code for the ont:getbalancev2 ws method. Сomplete guide on how to use ont:getbalancev2 ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters